vivianschen/ASSDP/docs/index.md

 </p>

-The chorus detector is a simplified version of an algorithm presented by a [paper](https://staff.aist.go.jp/m.goto/PAPER/IEEETASLP200609goto.pdf) by Masatako Goto.
+The chorus detector is a simplified version of an algorithm presented by a [paper](https://staff.aist.go.jp/m.goto/PAPER/IEEETASLP200609goto.pdf) by Masataka Goto.
 However, the detector determines the chorus based on repetition (the more it repeated, the more likely it was a chorus), not on musical characteristics.
 This turned out to misidentify choruses on a large majority of songs, so we modified the algorithm to return all repeated segments.
 We then used [Librosa](https://librosa.github.io/librosa/)’s beat onset feature to identify which segment was most likely to be the chorus, using the logic that the segment with the highest average beat onset would be considered the chorus.

 <img src="images/igotaboychroma.JPG" class="inline"/>
 <p>